-Marine mammals, especially spotted dolphins (Stenella attenuata), spinner dolphins (S. longirostris), and common dolphins (Delphinus delphis), are frequently associated with yellowfin tuna in the EPO.
-Purseseine fishers commonly set their nets around herds of dolphins and the associated yellowfin tuna, and then release the dolphins while retaining the tunas.
-The incidental mortality of dolphins was high during the early years of the fishery, but declined dramatically in the early 1990s, and has remained at low levels thereafter (AIDCP-43-02; Figure J-1).
+Marine mammals, especially spotted dolphins (Stenella attenuata), spinner dolphins (S. longirostris), and common dolphins (Delphinus delphis), frequently co-occur with yellowfin tuna in the EPO.
+Purse-seine fishers commonly set their nets around herds of dolphins and the associated yellowfin tuna, and then release the dolphins while retaining the tunas.
+The incidental mortality of dolphins using this method was high during the early years of the fishery, but declined dramatically in the early 1990s, and has remained at low levels thereafter (AIDCP-43-02; Figure J-1).
 The IATTC staff is collaborating on two research projects on dolphins focused on improving current understanding of the potential impacts of tuna fisheries on dolphin populations (SAC-14 INF-K), including a cow-calf separation study and an abundance survey.
+Additionally, the staff has co-organized a 2nd workshop on methods to monitor the status of dolphins in the EPO in May 2024 (see details here).

-Estimates of incidental mortality of dolphins in the purse-seine fishery of large vessels during 1993-2022 are shown in Table J-1a.
-In 2022, the stock of dolphins with the highest incidental mortality was the whitebelly spinner (n=300), followed by the eastern spinner (n=271), the western-southern spotted (n=197), and northeastern spotted dolphins (n=147).
-Common dolphins were least impacted by the fishery, with mortalities of 2 central, 20 southern, and 23 northern common dolphins.
+Estimates of incidental mortality of dolphins in the purse-seine fishery of large vessels during 1993-2023 are shown in Table J-1a.
+In 2023, the stock of dolphins with the highest incidental mortality was the eastern spinner (n=274), followed by the western-southern spotted (n=195), the whitebelly spinner (n=178), and northeastern spotted dolphins (n=115).
+Common dolphins were least impacted by the fishery, with mortalities of 26 central, 7 southern, and 29 northern common dolphins.
 The staff plans to analyze available reported and observed marine mammal interaction data for the purse-seine fisheries in the near future.

-In recent years significant improvements have been made to the minimum data standards of longline observer data submitted to the IATTC, which now require submission of operational level data under Resolution C-19-08.
-However, as discussed in section 2.2 the low level of observer coverage (at least 5%) currently mandated for these vessels is not representative of the different fleet components and hinders the extrapolation of observed data to generate fleet totals (see BYC-10 INF-D).
-For the time being, only the minimum number of observed interactions and mortalities reported for marine mammals is presented for 2021 (Table J-1b).
-Interactions and mortalities were defined by subjective classification of fate (injured, released, or not reported) and release condition (alive and healthy or not reported) as recorded by observers.
-Dispositions not reported were precautionarily assumed to represent mortalities.
-Under these assumptions, all 11 marine mammals reported by observers in 2021 were considered to be mortalities.
+In recent years, significant improvements have been made to the minimum data standards of longline observer data submitted to the IATTC, which now require submission of operational level data under Resolution C-19-08.
+However, as discussed in section 2.2, the low level of observer coverage (at least 5%) currently mandated for these vessels is not representative of the different fleet components and hinders the extrapolation of observed data to generate fleet totals (see BYC-10 INF-D).
+For the time being, only the minimum number of observed interactions and mortalities reported for marine mammals is presented for 2022 (Table J-1b).
+Interactions and mortalities were defined by subjective classification of fate (injured, discarded, released, or not reported) and release condition (alive, alive and healthy, alive and injured, dead, or not reported) as recorded by observers.
+Dispositions not reported or reported as discarded were precautionarily assumed to represent mortalities.
+Under these assumptions, 61 of the 67 marine mammals reported by observers in 2022 for the EPO were considered to be mortalities.
+Unidentified dolphins (Delphinidae) were reported to have interacted the most (39 interactions, 34 mortalities), followed by the bottlenose dolphin (18 interactions, 17 mortalities), while ≤2 marine mammal interactions were reported for the remaining 8 taxa, all resulting in mortalities.
 The staff reiterates that the level of observer coverage should be increased to at least the recommended 20% to help facilitate expansion of the number of interactions and mortalities to the total fleet activities for marine mammals and other vulnerable bycatch species.